 Box Set Plays

 One of the more popular basketball offense sets is the box set, which is designed to get quick and easy baskets.
 A box set play can be used prior to running almost any offense whether it's a motion or patterned offense and they can be useful at targeting a specific player you want to score or a defender you want to attack.

-If you like running Box Set Plays in your offense, head over to Hoops U. Insider for even more!
+If you like running Box Set Plays in your offense, head over to the Hoops U. Basketball Coaching Academy for even more!

 A simple quick hitter from the box set, the 'Flash High, Pass Low' play is an efficient basketball play useful in getting an open layup attempt.
 Good for any level of play, it is an effective play for youth basketball teams because it is easy to run.
 Obviously, that makes it easy to run at all levels, but it would also be easier to defend.
 Young … [Read more...]

 1) Version 1 O1 dribbles to the right wing as O5 screens down for O2.
 As O2 catches the pass at the top from O1, O3 sets a backscreen for O4 for the lob.
 2) Version 2 O1 dribbles to the left wing as O5 and O3 cut out to open areas.
 O2 comes from the right block to set a backscreen for O4 for the lob. … [Read more...]